Plaza Rakyat LRT station: History

-The station is named after and located at the rear of Plaza Rakyat, a large mixed-use development project that was stalled during the economic crisis in 1997.
-Due to its proximity with Plaza Rakyat as it was opened, the concourse level of the Plaza Rakyat station was originally intended to directly link the south side of the complex.
+The station is named after and located at the rear of Plaza Rakyat, a large mixed-use development project that was stalled during the 1997 East Asian financial crisis.
+Due to its proximity to Plaza Rakyat when it was opened, the concourse level of the station was originally intended to directly link the south side of the complex.

 With Plaza Rakyat incomplete, a 150-metre-long covered pedestrian bridge and walkway was provided to connect the station to the south of the nearby Pudu Sentral bus station.
-Due to the suspension of the construction project, the pedestrian bridge continues to serve passengers entering and leaving the station until now.
+Due to the suspension of the construction project, the pedestrian bridge continues to serve as the only entrance and exit to the station to this day.

 The station is located near the site of the old Sultan Street railway station.

 Connection to MRT Kajang Line

 View of the linkway heading towards the Merdeka MRT station.

 Travelator at the linkway towards the Plaza Rakyat LRT station.

-The Plaza Rakyat LRT station is an interchange station with Merdeka MRT station since 17 July 2017.
-It was initially meant to be only a connecting station without paid zone-to-paid zone integration, but a later update included paid zone-to-paid zone integration, where commuters do not need to tap out and purchase new tickets to transit to the other line.
-A covered and air-conditioned 180 metres pedestrian walkway was built, connecting the paid-area concourses of the two stations.
+The LRT station is an interchange station with the Merdeka MRT station since 17 July 2017.
+It was initially meant to be only a connecting station without a paid zone integration, but a later update included paid zone integration, where commuters do not need to tap out and purchase new tickets to transit to the other line.
+A covered and air-conditioned 180-metre pedestrian walkway was built, connecting the paid-area concourses of the two stations.